reiggrau/websocket-connect4/README.md

 The connection handler for the second player can look up the game with the join key as shown above.
 There is no need to respond.

-Let’s dive into the details of implementing this design.
+Let's dive into the details of implementing this design.

 ## Start a game

-We’ll start with the initialization sequence for the first player.
+We'll start with the initialization sequence for the first player.

 In main.js, define a function to send an initialization event when the WebSocket connection is established, which triggers an open event: